cwmcfeely/cwmcfeely/README.md

 # Welcome to Conor's GitHub Profile 👋

 ## About Me
 Hello there!
-I'm Conor, aspiring software engineer passionate about crafting solutions and building robust software.
-My journey in the world of coding began solving problems in Python in a Finance role before going back to college to study Software Development and Computer Science.
+I'm Conor, aspiring software engineer passionate about problem solving and building software.
+My journey in the world of coding began solving problems in VBA, Crystal Reports and Python in a Finance role before going back to college to study Software Development and Computer Science.

 ## 🚀 Skills
-Languages: I'm proficient in Python and Java with a focus on Python.
+Languages: I'm proficient in Python, with experience using C# and Java.
-Databases: Comfortable working with MySQL, MariaDB, Oracle and MongoDB Version Control: Well-versed in Git, Perforce and GitHub for collaborative development.
+Databases: Comfortable working with MySQL, MariaDB, Oracle and MongoDB.
-Problem Solving: A problem solver at heart, I enjoy tackling complex challenges and finding elegant solutions.
+Version Control: Gitlab, Perforce and GitHub for collaborative development.

 ## 🛠️ Projects
 Here are some of the projects I've been working on: